Polali Rajarajeshwari Temple: Polali Chendu festival

-The Polali Chendu festival, also known as the football festival, is a widely popular football game which is conducted for a period of five days during the annual temple festival, seven days before avabritha.
-The football, which is a leather ball, is made by a cobbler family in Mijar.
-An oil miller family from Kadapu Karia is given the responsibility of bringing the ball from the cobbler family, wherein they announce the date of the commencement of the game after they place the ball in the freshly cleaned frontyard of Malali Ballal.
-On the evening of the first day of the family, the cobbler family place the ball and a palm leaf umbrella on the gopuram of the temple.
-After offering prayers to the deity, the ball is taken to the football field and the game is commenced.
-Up to five hundred people compete in the games, though any number of people may compete.
+The Polali Chendu festival, also known as the football festival, is a popular football game.
+Up to five hundred people compete in the games, and any number of people may compete.
 The objective of the game is to get the ball to the opposition's side.
 The game historically represents the fight of good over evil and the car festival at the end of the games are said to represent the victory of the good over the evil.